dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 featured_image: featured.png
 ---

-We're pleased to announce that Dojo 2 release candidate 1 is now available!
+We're pleased to announce Dojo 2 release candidate 1 is now available!

-We first started brainstorming ideas for Dojo 2 back in 2010!
-While development of Dojo 2 did not quite take as long as Diablo 3 or Duke Nukem Forever, we followed a very deliberate journey along the way.
-Conceived initially as merely a modern clean-up for Dojo 1.x, with the introduction of ES6, TypeScript, web components, and an array of other features, we realized that we wanted to take a different path and create an approach to building modern apps that would not just be a slight clean-up of Dojo 1 or a clone of other current frameworks, but a productive and efficient development experience and front-end architecture.
+We first started brainstorming ideas for Dojo 2 back in 2010.
+While development of Dojo 2 did not take quite as long as Diablo 3 or Duke Nukem Forever, we followed a very deliberate journey.
+Conceived initially as a modern clean-up for Dojo 1.x, with the introduction of ES6, TypeScript, web components, and an array of other features, we realized we wanted to take a different path and create an approach to building modern apps that would not just be a slight clean-up of Dojo 1 or a clone of other current frameworks, but a productive and efficient development experience and front-end architecture.

 {% asset_img featured.png feature-full %}

 <!-- more -->

-The result of these years of rewriting and rethinking is something that we believe offers a compelling way to build modern applications with TypeScript, leveraging a dizzying array of modern standards and best practices including but not limited to ES2015+, TypeScript, custom elements (web components), Progressive Web Apps (PWA), reactive virtual DOM, Intersection Observers, routing, accessibility (a11y), internationalization (i18n), CSS modules, data stores, and much more.
+The result of these years of rewriting and rethinking is something we believe offers a compelling way to build modern applications with TypeScript, leveraging a dizzying array of modern standards and best practices including but not limited to ES2015+, TypeScript, custom elements (web components), Progressive Web Apps (PWA), reactive virtual DOM, Intersection Observers, routing, accessibility (a11y), internationalization (i18n), CSS modules, data stores, and much more.

 When Dojo began in 2004, there was no significant JavaScript ecosystem, and the standards process was not evolving rapidly.
 Much has changed in 14 years!

-As such, if a viable foundational approach exists that we can leverage or extend beyond the core of Dojo 2, we chose that route rather than creating our own.
-By leveraging tools like webpack for building and optimizations, various shims for custom elements and Intersection Observers, Globalize and cldr.js for internationalization, and more.
-On top of this foundation, we've built a reliable and consistent out of the box approach that makes it easy to get started building applications.
+As such, if a viable foundational approach exists that we can leverage or extend beyond the core of Dojo 2, we will choose this route rather than creating our own.
+By leveraging tools like webpack for building and optimizations, various shims for custom elements and Intersection Observers, Globalize and cldr.js for internationalization and more.
+On top of this foundation, we have built a reliable and consistent out of the box approach making it easy to get started building applications.
 Dojo 2 does not require each developer to make every architectural choice up front, but still provides easy ways to override our suggested approach when you prefer an alternative.

-There are already plenty of [articles that compare frameworks](https://www.sitepen.com/blog/2017/06/13/if-we-chose-our-javascript-framework-like-we-chose-our-music/), but needless to say, we took a long look at everything else because we want Dojo to be part of the ecosystem rather than its silo.
+There are plenty of [articles comparing frameworks](https://www.sitepen.com/blog/2017/06/13/if-we-chose-our-javascript-framework-like-we-chose-our-music/), but needless to say, we took a long look at everything else because we want Dojo 2 to be part of the ecosystem rather than its own silo.
 By leveraging ES modules, TypeScript interfaces, and custom elements, we provide a robust level of interoperability with other frameworks and libraries.

-Our focus on developer ergonomics is to get thousands of small details to feel just right.
-For example, instead of manually worrying about code splitting, we handle this optimization out of the box with zero configuration.
-Or when you want to style a component, the list of class names available to that component is type safe, saving time in looking up the relevant class names from your CSS file.

 So what are Dojo's primary focus and advantages?
-It's an ergonomic way to build reactive enterprise web apps with TypeScript and numerous modern web standards and best practices, with an easy to use widget system and widget library, and other vital architectural components including routing, data stores, and much more.
+It is an ergonomic way to build reactive enterprise web apps with TypeScript and numerous modern web standards and best practices, with an easy to use widget system and widget library, and other vital architectural components including routing, data stores, and much more.

 ## Author widgets with `@dojo/widget-core`

-Dojo has always emphasized the creation of widgets, and Dojo 2's [`@dojo/widget-core`](http://github.com/dojo/widget-core) package creates an environment that provides developers with simple ergonomics to allow them to build robust applications.
+Dojo has always emphasized the creation of widgets, and Dojo 2's [`@dojo/widget-core`](http://github.com/dojo/widget-core) package creates an environment providing developers with simple ergonomics allowing them to build robust applications.
 Leveraging a modern and reactive, uni-directional approach to data binding with a virtual DOM, `@dojo/widget-core` streamlines the process of creating widgets and apps.

 There are many scenarios where it is challenging to preserve a reactive architecture when working with properties of DOM nodes, so `@dojo/widget-core` provides meta abstractions to help deal with DOM nodes without breaking the flexibility of a reactive architecture.

-`@dojo/widget-core` embraces the future of the web platform with out of the box meta implementations for Intersection Observers, Web Animations, and other APIs, with plans shortly for additional emerging standards such as ResizeObserver.
+`@dojo/widget-core` embraces the future of the web platform with out of the box meta implementations for Intersection Observers, and Web Animations.
+With plans to add support for more existing and upcoming living standards from WIGC via meta in the future.

 The following example renders a list with images.
 By leveraging the Intersection Observer meta, the image `src` gets added only when the item is in the viewport, which prevents needlessly downloading images until the user scrolls to them.